mhamilton-pitt/mhamilton-pitt.github.io/_pages/collaboration.md

   * If you would like to discuss my work, possible extensions of my work, or interesting related problems please send me an email at mhamilton (at) katz.pitt.edu to chat.

 * Prospective Students
-  * If you’re a prospective Ph.D. candidate, please consider applying to our [Ph.D. program in Business Analytics and Operations](https://www.katz.business.pitt.edu/academics/phd/phd-bao).
-Please specify in your application that you are interested in working with me, and what types of research problems excite you!
+  * If you’re a prospective Ph.D. candidate, consider applying to our [Ph.D. program in Business Analytics and Operations](https://www.katz.business.pitt.edu/academics/phd/phd-bao).
+Please specify in your application that you are interested in working with me.

   * If you’re an existing Ph.D. student and want to collaborate on a project, please: